OctopusDeploy/docs/docs/support/log-files.md

 The most recent warnings and errors can be view on the **{{Configuration,Diagnostics}}** page
 :::

-## Finding the Log Files for Octopus Server and Tentacle {#Logfiles-Findingthelogfiles}
+## Finding the log files for Octopus Server and Tentacle {#Logfiles-Findingthelogfiles}

 When Octopus applications are installed, a "home directory" is chosen - this is usually `C:\Octopus`.